gventer/SUN-DIC/README.md

 ## Limitations

 1. Can currently only deal with 2D planar problems (a stereo version is planned)
-2. Can currently only deal with a single image pair (that is a total of two images).
-Future work will allow for an incremental or absolute strategy to deal with multiple image pairs
-3. Can only specify a rectangular region of interest (ROI), but an all black background in the image pair can be used to deal with irregularly shaped domains
+2. Can only specify a rectangular region of interest (ROI), but an all black background in the image pair can be used to deal with irregularly shaped domains
-4. There are currently no GUI available for the code
+3. There are currently no GUI available for the code

 ## Key features